webmafia/fluentlog/README.md

 ## Fallback Buffer

-When using the fallback write behavior, FluentLog uses a disk-based fallback mechanism (e.g., `DirBuffer`) to temporarily store log messages.
+When using the fallback write behavior, Fluentlog uses a disk-based fallback mechanism (e.g., `DirBuffer`) to temporarily store log messages.
 Key points include:

 - **Fallback Queue:**
   An unbuffered channel to queue messages when the main queue is full.